Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.11 - January 2025 =
+* Enhanced methods for search forms and links to sanitize inputs, preventing malicious JavaScript and HTML injection.

 = 6.10.10 - October 2024 =
 * Removed old code that affected some WP hosts memory usage